Documentation Platform

 Project Resources

 Designed and developed a comprehensive documentation platform for Shoreline.io that serves as the primary resource for users learning about Shoreline's incident management and automation capabilities.
-The platform features world-class UI/UX practices, dynamic content delivery, user-specific documentation, content versioning, cloud provider integration, state-of-the-art authoring tools, policy-based auth, and seamless integration with the main product.
+The platform features world-class UI/UX practices, dynamic content delivery, user-specific documentation, content versioning, cloud provider integration, state-of-the-art authoring tools, policy-based auth, and API-ready product integration.

 Key Features